At Kleinpeter Dairy, we strive to provide our customers with the highest quality products and best possible service.

 There are many factors that affect the quality, taste and shelf-life of our dairy products.
 Failure to maintain the proper temperature is a primary cause of reduced shelf-life.
 This can occur at many different stages such as delivery, grocery coolers, transporting home, home refrigerators and even handling in the home.

-Here are some facts and tips regarding handling and storage of your milk and other dairy products.
+Here are some facts and tips regarding the handling and storage of your milk and other dairy products.

 - To keep milk at its best quality and flavor and to prolong shelf-life, always store milk and milk products between 32 °F and 36 °F.